 Just lock the workpiece in the Cam Lock, depth the bit and cut, to get perfect, square tenons in just four hits.
 You can make any kind, haunched, twin, double twin and so on.
 You can even cut compound angled tenons for chair making.

 The maximum cut depth is 2” (50mm) which is standard for most routers and ample for most projects.
 Some routers do have a greater reach.
 You can make raising plates to give space for greater length of tenons.

-Our Stop & Block technique uses a stop in the base if your router that stops against the Guide Rail stop.
+Our Stop and Block technique uses a stop in the base of your router that stops against the Guide Rail stop.
 Combined with a simple spacer block, this allows you to make consistent width of tenons (and sliding dovetails) knowing that they will exactly fit your mortises.

-The router table is hopeless at cutting tenons or in fact, any joint across the end of a rail, as you have to go against the spin of the bit to avoid the workpiece being snatched out of your hands: this up-cut method produces bad tearout.
+The router table is hopeless at cutting tenons or in fact, any joint across the end of a rail, as you have to go against the spin of the bit to avoid the workpiece being snatched out of your hands and exposing your fingers to the blades: this up-cut method also produces bad tearout.

 Down-cutting prolongs the life of the cutting edge of the bit, too.

 Tenons can be long (eg. for sliding dovetails), short, deep, shallow, twin or double, angled or compound angled.
 Then of course they can be through, stub, haunched, twin, double, angled and compound angled tenons for chair-making, fox-tailed, pinned, pinned with draw-pins and so on.

 Make bridle joints and mitred bridle joints with the same technique.